billigitt/UnderreportedAndTemporallyAggregated/README.md

 Our project is broken down into 3 main sections (with main message in brackets):

 # 1. Simple single study and large study (fixing true incidence) to show inference works (lower errors than Naive EE, correct coverage, robust for $M=10^5$)
-# 2. Real world data set demonstrating that our method is a faster, more practical way of achieving desired inference.
+# 2. Real world data set demonstrating that our novel method gives different answers to a naive usage of the last method (and therefore motivates the need for it)
 # 3. Same large study  but stratified by $\rho$ (improving reporting leads to greater confidence in $R_t$ inference wrt credible intervals and mean error)
 # 4. Real world data-set from an Ebola outbreak (showing that higher $\rho$ leads to narrower credible intervals but with RWD)